astropy/astropy-APEs/APE_finance.rst

     * experience contributing to and working with open source projects,
     * likelihood of long-term involvement with the Astropy community.

 It will likely depend on the particular activity as to whether there’s already a clear best candidate within the Astropy team, or if we must look for new people to get involved.
 This decision should be taken in accordance with documented Project governance procedures.
-If the position is not filled from within the project, it should generally be publicly advertised to give a broader group of people a chance to apply for it.
+If the position is not filled from within the project, it should be publicly advertised to give a broader group of people a chance to apply for it.

 Compensating an appropriate amount
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Process
 +++++++
-In general (see next section), we put the funding level directly in the hands of the community and the project members making funding requests.
-We use a process where community members suggest work and include a budget request which they think is required to achieve the suggested work.
+In general (see next section), we put the funding level directly in the hands of the community and those making funding requests.
+We use a process where proposers suggest work and include a budget request which they think is required to achieve the suggested work.
 These suggestions are then put to the community for input and feedback.
 As part of the review process, the community is expected to take “value-for-money” into account.
 This mechanism places the trust to decide when compensation is unreasonably high or low to the community.
 In other cases, the Finance Committee will determine an appropriate amount taking into account the discussion and rationale below.

 Discussion and Rationale
 ++++++++++++++++++++++++